getspooky/Vespa/README.md

 </pre>

 ### 3. Run The Installer
-Lastly, we can install voyager.
+Lastly, we can install vespa.
 <pre>
  npm run vespa:install
 </pre>